pic-protocol/pic-spec/draft/0.1/pic-spec.md

 To the maximum extent permitted by applicable law, **Nicola Gallo** disclaims all liability for any loss or damages arising from the use of this specification or from any implementation, deployment, product, or service based on it.

-The PIC Model author’s role is strictly limited to authorship of academic publications referenced by this specification.
+The PIC Model author's role is strictly limited to authorship of academic publications referenced by this specification.
 All operational, legal, and commercial responsibility for this specification rests with the **Specification Steward (Nitro Agility S.r.l.)**, and for implementations with their respective **implementers/operators**.

 ---